liaoyanqing666/PubMedQA_LLM_Evaluation/README.md

 **English Introduction:**

-This project provides a convenient evaluation script that can be used to compute the scores of LLMs on the PubMedQA benchmark, supporting LoRA-fine-tuned models and MoE models.
-Users only need to provide the model name or a local model path to directly run the evaluation script and obtain the results.
+This project provides a convenient evaluation script for computing LLM performance on the PubMedQA benchmark.
+It supports LoRA-fine-tuned models and MoE models, and also allows generating multiple responses per question for voting (around 7 responses are recommended).
+Users only need to specify a model name or a local model path to run the evaluation script and obtain results.
 The PubMedQA dataset is already included in this project (located in `dataset/`), so no additional downloads are required.
-The commonly used USMLE benchmark and MCMLE benchmark are subsets of PubMedQA and can therefore be evaluated directly with this project.

 The PubMedQA dataset originates from the [official PubMedQA repository](https://github.com/pubmedqa/pubmedqa).
 It consists of three subsets: PQA-L, PQA-U, and PQA-A. Among them, PQA-L is typically used as the benchmark dataset.
 PQA-L contains 1000 claims along with their associated contexts, and the model must determine whether each claim should be labeled as "yes", "no", or "maybe".